-Do you long to see more multiplication through your discipleship training?
+Do you long to see greater multiplication through your discipleship training?
 Are you tired of only seeing a few new disciples each year?
+Though this is a work of God’s Spirit, there are some key principles we can pay attention to that bring about breakthroughs.

-The last two blogs talked about Keys for seeing DMMs released.
-The first keys were Key #1: Praying With Faith and Key #2: Perseverance.
+The last two blogs gave the first two keys; Key #1: Praying With Faith and Key #2: Perseverance.
+In this article, we will discuss a third key.

-There is another crucial key to releasing a movement.
-If you want to multiply disciples, an important change needs to happen in how you do discipleship training.
+How you train disciples greatly impacts whether or not they multiply.
+If you want those you are training to be disciples to also make disciples, an important change needs to happen in how you train.
 You need to shift from being a teacher to becoming a trainer.

 Are you a Trainer or Teacher?

-I was speaking in a training program the other day and began to realize how big of a shift God has brought in me over the past few years.
+I was speaking in a training program some years ago, and realized how big of a shift God has brought in me over the past years.
 What I do when I am invited into a classroom full of people wanting to learn and grow has dramatically changed.
-I’m still speaking about the same topics, but my mindset is very different!
+I’m still speaking about the same topics, but my mindset and method is very different!

-Teaching is easier but yields less fruit.
-In many ways, teaching is more satisfying to my ego.
-When I teach, I give information and pass on knowledge.
-It’s quite easy to feel good about myself when I teach.
-If I make a good presentation and everyone likes it, responds well, and gets excited, …then it was a success.
-I like teaching and there is certainly a place for it.
-It is a wonderful spiritual gift God uses.
+Honestly, it’s quite easy to feel good about myself when I teach.
+If I make a good presentation and everyone likes it, responds well, and gets excited, then I feel it was a success.

-I began to realize that teaching was not as effective in producing disciple-makers.
-When I looked deeply at fruitfulness, I knew I needed to change.
-My goal is making disciples who make disciples.
-That means doing things differently.
+But as I started to aim at the multiplication of disciples and new movements as my goal, I began to realize that teaching was not as effective in producing disciple-makers.
+When I looked deeply at the fruitfulness on the ground of my teaching, I realized I needed to change.
+Since my goal is making disciples who make disciples, that means I need to do things differently.

 Trainers Are Different From Teachers

-• A Trainer’s goal is not only to pass on knowledge but primarily is to develop skills.
+- A trainer’s goal is not only to pass on knowledge but primarily to develop skills.

-• Success for a Trainer is when the student/trainee is able to actually do what they taught and train others to do the same.
+- Success for a trainer is when the student/trainee can do what they taught AND train others to do the same.

 Jesus Trained His Disciples

-When I look at Jesus, I see him training his disciples.
-There are those times when He also taught them and passed on knowledge.
-But most of the time He was modeling in the field with them, giving them assignments, then getting a report.
-Then He would train them again.
+When I look at Jesus, I see him on only teaching, but also training his disciples.
+There were certainly times when He also taught them and passed on knowledge.
+But the majority of the time He modeled in the field with them, giving them assignments, and then getting a report.
+Afterwards, He would train them again and send them again.

 Do you tend to be more of a trainer or a teacher?
 What discipleship training approach have you used?

-Share this with one other person and ask them to hold you accountable.
-Let me know in the comments below as well.
+Share your action step with one other person and ask them to hold you accountable.
+Let me know what you will change in the comments below as well.

 Comments